thenickedwards/duels_mapping/README.md

 | aerial_duels_won_pct | Real      | Percent of aerial duels won (duels as percentage)                                              |
 | load_datetime        | Timestamp | Load timestamp with time zone (continued tracking of data reliability and ETL pipeline health) |

-`schmetzer_scores_{season}` and `schmetzer_scores_all` - serve as the final destination tables, including point tabulations attributed to each individual statistic as well as the composite metric as scored and ranked by the custom algorithm, ready for reporting and visualization.
+`schmetzer_scores_{season}` and `schmetzer_scores_all` - serve as the final destination tables, including point tabulations attributed to each individual statistic as well as the composite metric as scored and ranked by the algorithm, ready for reporting and visualization.
+In the source data a player may be listed twice if they played for multiple teams in a season (this could be the result a number of scenarios including contract terms, inter-league trades or loans within the league).
+In order to create one record per player, records are consolidated to the squad with which the player played more minutes (i.e. higher value in nineties.)

 | Column Name          | Data Type | Description                                                                                    |
 | -------------------- | --------- | ---------------------------------------------------------------------------------------------- |